-25. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may periodically set priorities to plan for and programme work to be undertaken within the time period of the Implementation Plan.
+15. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may periodically set priorities to plan for and programme work to be undertaken within the time period of the Implementation Plan.
 This could include identifying milestones that lead to the achievement of the goals of the Implementation Plan.

-26. In deciding on priorities and programming, the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may wish to take into consideration developments and advancements in the field of biosafety and biotechnology.
-In this regard, the Implementation Plan and Capacity-building Action Plan have taken the approach that, where organisms developed through new technologies constitute “living modified organisms” as defined in the Protocol, these organisms are addressed in the two Plans.
+16. In deciding on priorities and programming, the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may wish to take into consideration developments and advancements in the field of biosafety and biotechnology.
+In this regard, the Implementation Plan has taken the approach that, where organisms developed through new technologies constitute “living modified organisms” as defined in the Protocol, these organisms are addressed in the Plan.

 VI.
 RESOURCES

-27. The successful implementation of the Protocol depends to a large extent on having access to adequate human, technical and financial resources and effective cooperation.
-The Implementation Plan and the Capacity-building Action Plan aim at supporting Parties in this regard, including in particular under the goals related to creating an enabling environment.
+17. The successful implementation of the Protocol depends to a large extent on having access to adequate human, technical and financial resources and effective cooperation.
+The Implementation Plan aims at supporting Parties in this regard, including in particular under the goals related to creating an enabling environment.

 VII.
 ROLE OF THE SECRETARIAT

-28. While the Implementation Plan and the Capacity-building Action Plan are directed primarily at Parties, the Secretariat of the Convention on Biological Diversity will support the Parties in their efforts to implement the Protocol, following the guidance of the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol and in accordance with Article 31 of the Cartagena Protocol and Article 24 of the Convention on Biological Diversity.
+18. While the Implementation Plan is directed primarily at Parties, the Secretariat of the Convention on Biological Diversity will support the Parties in their efforts to implement the Protocol, following the guidance of the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol and in accordance with Article 31 of the Cartagena Protocol and Article 24 of the Convention on Biological Diversity.
 This support includes managing and maintaining the Biosafety Clearing-House as well as undertaking activities, including capacity-building activities, as requested by the Conference of the Parties serving as the meeting of the Parties to the Protocol.

 Appendix